ingridbmason/Network-literacy/PITCHME.md

 @title[Science DMZ]
 ### Science DMZ
 A scientific network:
-- Optimised for big data science particularly where research facilities are geographically distributed
+- Optimised for big data science
-- Does not share the same firewall as the rest of the campus network
-- Improves performance for big data science - and - regular users of the campus network
+- Improves overall network performance

 Note:
 Campus network architecture is not designed for large data flows.
+Big data science may require data moved between institutions and research facilities that are geographically distributed.
+Implementing science DMZ improves network performance for big data science - and - regular users of the campus network.

 ---
 @title[Transfer Bingo]